 Great content, like great ideas, can spring from anywhere.
-No one has a monopoly on good content, and we can all learn from each other.

-Glad you asked!
 We like this definition from the American Marketing Association:

 Content intelligence represents the systems and software that transform content data and business data into actionable insights for content strategy and tactics with impact.